W3rni0/NahamCon_CTF_2020/readme.md

   <img src="assets//images//december_3.png" style="background-color:white;" />
 </p>

-in other words, for every block in an even position we get that the encryption with a weak key is equal to xorring IV with the plaintext, so the plaintext for block in an even position is equal to the ciphertext xorred with IV, let's try that on our cipherext, we can do that using the following code:
+in other words, for every block in an even position we get that the encryption with a weak key is equal to xorring IV with the plaintext, so the plaintext for block in an even position is equal to the ciphertext xorred with IV, let's try that on our ciphertext, we can do that using the following code:

 ```python 3
 from Crypto.Util.strxor import strxor